ocornut/imgui/docs/CONTRIBUTING.md

 - If you are involved in cheating schemes (e.g. DLL injection) for competitive online multi-player games, please don't try posting here.
 We won't answer and you will be blocked.
 It doesn't matter if your question relates to said project.
 We've had too many of you and need to project our time and sanity.
 - Due to frequent abuse of this service from aforementioned users, if your GitHub account is anonymous and was created five minutes ago please understand that your post will receive more scrutiny and incomplete questions will be harshly dismissed.

-If you have been using dear imgui for a while or have been using C/C++ for several years or have demonstrated good behavior here, it is ok to not fullfill every item to the letter.
-Those are guidelines and experienced users or members of the community will know which information are useful in a given context.
+If you have been using dear imgui for a while or have been using C/C++ for several years or have demonstrated good behavior here, it is ok to not fulfill every item to the letter.
+Those are guidelines and experienced users or members of the community will know which information is useful in a given context.

 ## How to open a Pull Request